aksommerville/egg2/README.md

 # TODO

-- [x] !!!
-CRITICAL !!!
-Audio is highly fucked on the pi.
-Must be ARM unsigned-int-to-float stuff.
-- [x] !!!
-CRITICAL !!!
-Need proper input mapping before GDEX.
-I don't want to hack it.
-Don't need interactive config, but do acquire config generically from a config file.
-- - ...meh, hacked it
 - [ ] I'd really like `make run` from this project to rebuild the demo when libeggrt changes.
 Would be nice in external projects too.
 - [ ] Programmatic access to a song eg for ocarinas or sustained notes.
 API change.
 - - The synthesizers currently aren't built for infinitely-sustaining notes.